PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 and we have $T$ actors, yielding $\mathcal{O}(T^2D)$ total complexity.

-As a first approximation, this $\mathcal{O}(T^2D)$ complexity is the central bottleneck in scaling transformers to long contexts, though as we'll see shortly, there is some nuance to this picture.
-Much of the attention variant literature aims to attack this $\mathcal{O}(T^2D)$ term.
+As a first approximation, this $\mathcal{O}(T^2D)$ complexity is the central bottleneck in scaling transformers to long contexts, and much of the attention variant literation aims to attack this term.
+(We'll discuss some nuances to this picture shortly.)

 An important thing to note is that both the QK and OV circuits contribute to this quadratic cost: each stream’s linear work stems from two sources: scoring all previous keys (QK circuit) and summing all corresponding values (OV circuit).
 Thus, <span class="idea">any attempt to break the quadratic barrier must address both QK and OV circuits</span>.

 ### 5.2 Aside: Nuances on Complexity